ch33kyf3ll0w/juiced/README.md

-vbs = A executable vbs file that will issue the powershell syntax* js = A executable js file that will issue the powershell syntax* ps = The actual copy/pastable command you can paste into a command prompt *These payload types will require a filename to be given.
+vbs = A executable vbs file that will issue the powershell syntax* js = A executable js file that will issue the powershell syntax* ps = The actual copy/pastable command you can paste into a command prompt war = A war file that will issue the powershell syntax* asp = A asp file that will issue the powershell syntax* *These payload types will require a filename to be given.

 As I find more fun ways of executing commands with different extensions I will add them in.